timmoses/json-input-validator/README.md

-# json-validator
+# json-input-validator

-json-validator is a node module to validate and clean JSON input.
+json-input-validator is a node module to validate and clean JSON input.
 There are many [basic functions](#basicFunctions) to test types and string formats, but the main function, [`checkInput()`](#checkInput) can be used to validate and clean a JSON object based on field definitions you specify.
 It is useful for validating JSON submitted via AJAX or submitted to an API and, when used appropriately, can prevent injection attacks.

-Given a JSON object, json-validator will return a new object that only contains the fields that were defined and only if the field values successfully passed the specified tests.
+Given a JSON object, json-input-validator will return a new object that only contains the fields that were defined and only if the field values successfully passed the specified tests.
 The returned value for each field is converted to the appropriate type, if possible, and is cleaned up based on the specified actions.
 The end result is that the output can be safely passed on to the rest of the program without fear of missing, invalid, or dangerous values.

-Install the module with: `npm install json-validator`
+Install the module with: `npm install json-input-validator`

 ## Contents